DavidVollmers/Ignis/docs/components/headlessUI/Listbox.md

   - Ignis.Components.HeadlessUI.ListboxOption`1, Ignis.Components.HeadlessUI
 ---

+## Basic usage

+Listboxes are built using the `Listbox`, `ListboxButton`, `ListboxOptions`, `ListboxOption` and `ListboxLabel` components.

+The `ListboxButton` will automatically open/close the `ListboxOptions` when clicked, and when the menu is open, the list of items receives focus and is automatically navigable via the keyboard.

 ## Binding objects as values

 Unlike native HTML form controls which only allow you to provide strings as values, Headless UI supports binding complex